d8adrvn/smart_sprinkler/README.md

 * After installing the Device Type or the Smart App, be sure to both Save AND Publish (for me).
 If you do not publish, they will not be able to communicate with the hub.
 If you make changes to either code, Publish early and often to avoid IDE issues.

 * After powering off the Arduino or switching from USB power to 9V power, you may notice that the SmartShield LED goes dark.
 The SmartShield LED will relight at the first activity and then function normally after that.
 The Arduino LEDs should both be on at all times when power is supplied to the hardware

+*What if you want to run your lawn irrigation on a different schedule than your drip irrigation?
+No problems.
+Just install the Irrigation Scheduler App for your lawn (rename it something like Lawn Irrigation Scheduler) and install the app a second time for the drip irrigation (rename it something like Drip Irrigation Scheduler).